internet-of-plants/blog/_drafts/2015-03-06-Sensing-moisture.md

 # Final setup

-After calibrating the ADC, we can finally connect the sensor and get some humidity values!
-For the sensor, we've used a [SEN0114 Moisture Sensor](http://www.dfrobot.com/index.php?route=product/product&product_id=599) from dfrobot, which is connected to the board as follows:
+After calibrating the ADC, we can finally connect the sensor!
+As the sensor, we've used a [SEN0114 Moisture Sensor](http://www.dfrobot.com/index.php?route=product/product&product_id=599) from dfrobot, which is connected to the board as follows:

 <img src="images/sensing-moisture/sensor.png">